spotinst/spot-oceancd-releases-old/README.md

 No matter which method you will chose, during the installation, you will be required to update wheter or not your cluster has an already installed Argo Rollout installation.

-Helm Option: We invite you to reach to the Charts directory, and follow the commands described.
+**Helm Option** : We invite you to reach to the Charts directory, and follow the commands described.
-API & UI Options: We invite you to reach out to our documentation for further details on the process and the commands.
+**API & UI Options**: We invite you to reach out to our documentation for further details on the process and the commands.
 Please note that for such a method, a YAML file will be downloaded onto your computer and you will be required to run it accordingly.